TV Tropes Needs Your Help

 Rabinovich's Friend: Rabinovich!
 I thought you would have emigrated to Israel by now!

 Rabinovich: Why?
-I can feel miserable here just as well.
+I can feel just as miserable right here.

 - Or another one, when Rabinovich is applying for permission to move to Israel: